Back pain can be relieved.

 Nerve Stretches For Lower Back

 Just as you can stretch a muscle, you can also stretch a nerve.
 The nerves must have the slack available in them to allow for full movement.
 When inflamed, the flexibility in the nerve is decreased resulting in increased pain.
-Nerve stretches are very important to perform if you have any radiation pain form your lower back into your buttocks or legs.
+Nerve stretches are very important to perform if you have any radiation pain from your lower back into your buttocks or legs.
 Nerve stretches are also very important to perform after lumbar surgery to ensure that there is no scar tissue adhering the nerve to any internal structures.

 Sciatic Nerve Stretch: This stretch should be performed if the majority of the radiation pain into the legs is felt in the buttocks, back of the leg, and/or through the calf and foot.
 This follows the pathway of the sciatic nerve.
 By stretching the nerve, it can help to desensitize it so that it will not cause as much pain.
-Perform this stretch by lying on your back with your hand behind one knee, preferable the leg with the sciatic pain.
+Perform this stretch by lying on your back with your hand behind one knee, preferably the leg with the sciatic pain.
 Straighten your knee then alternate flexing your ankle back and forth.
 Only hold your ankle in each position for a few seconds.
 Perform 10 repetitions on each side.